-The increase in Central SCR since the previous year end is driven by the same factors as the MWSCR but with different impacts.
-The Central SCR is more sensitive than the MWSCR to interest rate movements.
-The reduction in capital from the increased interest rates partially offsets the upwards drivers.
+The reduction in Central SCR is driven by the same factors as the MWSCR but with different impacts.

 The MCR is calculated formulaically based on premiums and technical provisions.
-The MCR has increased over 2022 as a result of the increase in net technical provisions during 2022.
+The MCR has increased over 2023 as a result of the increase in net written premiums during 2023.